Maria Amalia of Saxony

-Maria Amalia Christina Franziska Xaveria Flora Walburga of Saxony (24 November 1724 – 27 September 1760) was Queen of Spain from 10 August 1759 until her death in 1760 as the wife of King Charles III.
+Maria Amalia (Maria Amalia Christina Franziska Xaveria Flora Walburga; 24 November 1724 – 27 September 1760) was Queen of Spain from 10 August 1759 until her death in 1760 as the wife of King Charles III.
 Previously, she had been Queen of Naples and Sicily since marrying Charles on 19 June 1738.
 She was born a princess of Poland and Saxony, daughter of King Augustus III of Poland and Princess Maria Josepha of Austria.
 Maria Amalia and Charles had thirteen children, of whom seven survived into adulthood.
 A popular consort, Maria Amalia oversaw the construction of the Caserta Palace outside Naples as well as various other projects, and she is known for her influence upon the affairs of state.

 Biography

 Early years

 She was born at Dresden Castle in Dresden, the daughter of Augustus III of Poland, Elector of Saxony and Maria Josepha of Austria, herself daughter of Joseph I, Holy Roman Emperor.
 Her mother was the first cousin of Empress Maria Theresa.
 The infant was baptized with the names Maria Amalia Christina Franziska Xaveria Flora Walburga, but known as Maria Amalia.
 One of sixteen children, she was the sister of Frederick Christian, Elector of Saxony, Maria Anna Sophia of Saxony wife of her cousin Maximilian III Joseph, Elector of Bavaria; she was the older sister of Princess Maria Josepha of Saxony who was the mother of Louis XVI of France.
 Her youngest sister, Princess Kunigunde was a possible wife for the future Philippe Égalité.
 She grew up at the court of Dresden and was educated in French, dance and painting.
 She was also an accomplished musician and sang and played the piano from an early age.